kosarekn/QBS103/Lectures/QBS103_IntrotoBash.md

 # copy and paste the definition above
 ###############

-# Check your location on the cluster
+# Check your location on your machine
 pwd

 # List the contents of your directory